chrimerss/allenslib/docs/Extreme Events/climatology.md

   c. wavelet transform to decompose time series into time-frequency space to discover the periodicity;

 2. Extreme events is defined as daily precipitation exceeding 95th percentile

+__Miao, C., H. Ashouri, K. Hsu, S. Sorooshian, and Q. Duan, 2015: Evaluation of the PERSIANN-CDR Daily Rainfall Estimates in Capturing the Behavior of Extreme Precipitation Events over China.
+J. Hydrometeor., 16, 1387–1396, https://doi.org/10.1175/JHM-D-14-0174.1__

+The main purpose of this study is to analyze the climatology of long-range rainfall simulation, particularly for PERSIANN-CDR, and also to validate the accuracy of it.

+Three indices are used to perform evaluation: 1. percentile indices RR99, RR95; 2.
+Absolute threshold indices (R20mm etc.); 3.
+Maximum indices (Rx1day, Rx5day etc.)

+The conclusion is that overall PERSIANN-CDR shows an agreement with ground observations for long-term climatological studies except for some reserved regions like Tibetan Plateau.

+## Globe

 [Westra, S., L.V.
 Alexander, and F.W.
 Zwiers, 2013: Global Increasing Trends in Annual Maximum Daily Precipitation.
 J. Climate, 26, 3904–3918, https://doi.org/10.1175/JCLI-D-12-00502.1](https://journals.ametsoc.org/doi/pdf/10.1175/JCLI-D-12-00502.1)